 Sign up for Ibotta here.

-Best gas station programs
+Best gas station loyalty programs

 Many of the gas chains have their own rewards programs.
-Some offer discounts on gas at the time of purchase, some offer points that you can accumulate and redeem for rewards, etc. The good news is that you can usually stack these deals with a paper receipt app like ReceiptHog to get a double discount.
+Some offer discounts on gas at the time of purchase, some offer points you can accumulate and redeem for rewards, etc. The good news is that you can usually stack these deals with a paper receipt app like ReceiptHog to get a double discount.

 Murphy Drive Rewards

 Murphy’s is a convenience store/gas station chain in the south and the mid-west (and it has a few outliers in Nevada and Utah).
-Murphy’s works a lot like Ibotta — you can redeem offers on specific items available at Murphy’s stores, get points to use for discounts on gas, etc.
+Murphy’s works a lot like Ibotta — you can redeem offers on specific items available at Murphy’s stores, get points for discounts on gas, etc.

 Download the Murphy Drive Rewards app here.